FutureTroglodyte/udacity-nd027-postgres/README.md

 1. Insert data into `songplays` table

-## [Optional] Provide example queries and results for song play analysis.
+## [Optional] Provide Example Queries and Results for Song Play Analysis.

 "Since this is a subset of the much larger dataset, the solution dataset will only have 1 row with values for [...] `songid` and `artistid` in the fact table.", as mentioned [project's rubric](https://review.udacity.com/#!/rubrics/2500/view).
 A query which orders the songs by their number of plays (which can be seeen as their populartity) like the very simple one here